The Pros and Cons of the Different Home Cooling Systems

 Pros:

-• Every unit can be multifunctional – When used as an HVAC, it can serve for heating and cooling purposes.
+• Every unit can be multifunctional – These systems can provide both heating and cooling throughout the house.

-• Its coverage is the largest – It can condition the entire house for as long as the ducts reach every room and corner.
+• Its coverage is the largest – It cools the entire home, provided the duct network reaches all rooms and corners.

 Cons:

-• This type is the most expensive – The unit and installation are guaranteed to cost thousands of dollars.
+• This type is the most expensive – Equipment and installation costs are high, often reaching thousands of dollars.

-• The installation should always be done by professionals – You practically have to rework your ceiling and ducts, so only licensed HVAC specialists should be called.
+• The installation should always be done by professionals – It requires ceiling modifications and specialized HVAC expertise.